iron-software/IronPdfNode.Examples/examples/pdf-compression/README.md

 ***Based on <https://ironpdf.com/examples/pdf-compression/>***

-IronPDF provides excellent features for the compression of PDF files.
-A fundamental approach is to diminish the size of images within the PDF, which can be achieved through the `compressSize` method on the PDF object.
+IronPDF provides robust tools for compressing PDF documents, with a focus on shrinking the size of embedded images.
+This is achieved through the `compressSize` method applied to the PDF object.

-Adjusting the quality of JPEG images within the PDF is vital.
-A quality parameter of 100% maintains the image’s high fidelity, whereas a setting at 1% yields a significantly deteriorated quality.
-Generally, quality levels above 90% are regarded as high, between 80%-90% as medium, and 70%-80% as low.
-Should you decrease the quality below 70%, while the visual clarity might degrade, this action can notably minimize the PDF’s file size.
+For JPEG images, the impact of the quality setting is significant.
+A quality level of 100% maintains high fidelity, whereas a setting as low as 1% results in significantly degraded quality.
+Generally, quality levels of 90% or higher are deemed high-quality.
+Those between 80% and 90% are medium quality, and settings from 70% to 80% are seen as low quality.
+Dropping the quality below 70% might compromise image clarity greatly; however, it will substantially decrease the PDF’s file size.

-It is advisable to try various quality settings to strike an optimal balance tailored to your needs between the image quality and the PDF size.
-The impacts of quality adjustments might vary based on the original image, with some showing more pronounced reductions in clarity than others.
+It is advisable to trial different quality levels to strike an optimal balance suitable for your needs between image clarity and document size reduction.
+The specific response to quality adjustments can vary widely among different images, with some showing more profound loss of detail than others.